-Synthetic monitoring includes tools to manage locations and individual minions.
-You can also install new minions, and clear the job queue if it backs up.
+Synthetic monitoring includes tools to manage locations and individual synthetics job managers or minions (legacy).
+You can also install new synthetics job managers or minions (legacy), and clear the job queue if it backs up.

-To access these tools, go to one.newrelic.com > Synthetics > Private locations.
+To access these tools, go to one.newrelic.com > Synthetic monitoring >Private locations.
 Then follow the steps:

 If you want to...